valhalla/valhalla/docs/api/expansion/api-reference.md

 ## Outputs of the Expansion service

 In the service response, the expanded way segments are returned as [GeoJSON](http://geojson.org/).
 The geometry is a single `MultiLineString` with each `LineString` representing one way segment (edge).
 Due to the verbosity of the GeoJSON format, single geometry features would produce prohibitively huge responses.
-However, that also means that the `properties` contain arrays of the tracked attributes, where the indices are correlating to the `coordinates` array, i.e. the 3rd element in a `properties` array will correspond to the 3rd LineString in the MultiLineString geometry.
+However, that also means that the `properties` contain arrays of the tracked attributes, where the indices are correlating to the `coordinates` array, i.e. the 3rd element in a `properties` array will correspond to the 3rd `LineString` in the `MultiLineString` geometry.

-The output will contain the `properties` which were specified in the `expansion_props` request array.
+The output will only contain the `properties` which were specified in the `expansion_props` request array.
+If the parameter was omitted in the request, the output will contain an empty `properties` object.

 An example response for `"action": "isochrone"` is: